ToshioCP/Gtk4-tutorial/gfm/sec27.md

 - A binding tag corresponds to a `gtk_expression_bind` function.
 `name` attribute specifies the "title" property of `win2`.
-Binding tag gives `win2` as the `this` object to the expressions, which are the contents of the binding tag.
+Binding tag gives `win2` as the `this` instance to the expressions, which are the contents of the binding tag.
 So, closure tag and lookup tags use `win2` as the `this` object when they are evaluated.
 - A closure tag corresponds to a closure expression.
 Its callback function is `set_title` and it returns "gchararray" type, which is "an array of characters" i.e. a string.
 The contents of the closure tag are assigned to parameters of the function.
-So, `set_title` has three parameters, `win2` (`this` object), default width and default height.
+So, `set_title` has three parameters, `win2` (`this` instance), default width and default height.
 - Lookup tags correspond to property expressions.
-They lookup "default-width" and "default-height" properties of `win2` (`this` object).
+They lookup "default-width" and "default-height" properties of `win2` (`this` instance).
 - Binding tab creates GtkExpressionWatch automatically, so "title" property reflects the changes of "default-width" and "default-height" properties.

 `set_title` function in `exp.c` is as follows.